-my comment, slightly tweaked for this blog post:
+my now-deleted comment, slightly tweaked for this blog post:

 A critically important aspect of decor as regards interior lighting beyond aesthetics and the design/decorating industry is about us consumers being able to re-program our perspectives so as to 1) accept and then actually 2) enjoy long dark nights and inclement weather where days are also darker.

 Media (mainstream news as well as paid advertisement) promotion – persuasion – on the effects of seasonal disorders is part n parcel of our consumerist proclivity to focus and fixate on issues and ailments that, in the end, serve to support and grow the big business of healthcare, especially pharmaceuticals.
 As real as these issues/ailments are, or made to be via 24/7 “info” inundation, the proof lies in the end result: supply, demand and sales of pharma-based product.
 From time immemorial, societies have thrived and evolved by candlelight and firelight, which is proof to something key about who we are and how we function.
 Ditto on western aka modern societal evolution, which was spawned in northern climes.
 Now we have more leisure time, a double-edged privilege as it also holds potential for (too much) inactivity burdened with society-promoted negative perception (boredom misinterpreted as others ills).

 To help find balance, where the Houzz article speaks to, we consumers need to focus on a what I call Gemütlichkeit, a great, single word that we don’t really have in our English language; it takes us entire phrases and sentences to describe this term.
 Gemütlichkeit is an environmental ambience combined with the cozy comfort and good cheer of those existing within it.
 As it pertains to this article, it’s about creating and then enjoying environments in lower lit times.
 It’s about “being ok with” the darker environs of long nights and so called “bad” weather days, and the autumn and winter seasons.